 There’s various psychological research into what contributes to this disdain that drivers have for people on bicycles.
 Part of this can be attributed to typical “us vs. them” mentalities – building stereotypes and prejudices around notions of who belongs and who doesn’t.
 There are also feelings of entitlement bolstered by myths that drivers “pay for roads” while others don’t.
 And one can’t forget that drivers are hardly considerate of each other.
 Road rage as a general phenomenon has nothing to do with cyclists.

-But I conjecture that a major underlying cause of the hostility that drivers direct at people who ride bikes is a feeling of moral insecurity.
+But I conjecture that an underlying cause of the hostility that drivers direct at people who ride bikes is a feeling of moral insecurity.

 Of course, I and many other people riding bikes can afford a car.
 And I doubt the drivers who say this sincerely believe I can’t.
 They fully understand that others have decided to ride a bicycle.
 This is what is hard for them to comprehend.
 Why has this person made such a profoundly different choice than myself?
 And the implied follow-up: Have I made the wrong decision?